Acknowledgements

 | EPSF | Technical referential for level-crossing safety | France |

-Both standards bodies are public-sector reference works in the French infrastructure-engineering ecosystem.
-Their existence as published, citable, peer-reviewed methodologies is what makes a reproducible analytical layer like SAMRoute possible at all.
+Both standards bodies serve as public-sector references in the French infrastructure-engineering ecosystem.
+Published, citable, peer-reviewed methodologies of this kind make a reproducible analytical layer possible.
+Without them, SAMRoute could not exist.